-Geana Easley and Tommy Newman Easley-Newman to wed Nov.
-4 Wayne and Patsy Easley of Mt.
-Newman, also of Mt.
+Geana Easley and Tommy Newman Easley-Newman to wed Nov.4 Wayne and Patsy Easley of Mt. daughter, Geana to Tommy Newman, also of Mt.
 Pleasant.
-The bride-elect attended Mt. and is currently employed by the Velma Newman.
-Mt.
+The bride-elect attended Mt.
+Pleasant High School and Northeast Texas Community College and is currently employed by the Mt.
 Pleasant Country Club.
 She is the granddaughter of Gean McGonagill of Mt.
 Pleasant and the late P.A.
 McGonagill and the late Melvin (Monk) and Veda May Easley of Talco.

 The prospective groom is the Pleasant announce the engagement son of David and Donna Newman and approaching marriage of their of Mt.
 Pleasant.
-He is a graduate daughter, Geana to Tommy of Mt.
+He is a graduate of Mt.
 Pleasant High School and is currently employed by Flour Global Services.
-He is the grand-Pleasant High School and North- son of Louise Barron and the late east Texas Community College C.C.
-Barron and the late Bud and The couple will wed at 4:00 p.m on November 4, 2001 at the Mt.
+He is the grandson of Louise Barron and the late C.C.
+Barron and the late Bud and Velma Newman.

+The couple will wed at 4:00 p.m on November 4, 2001 at the Mt.
 Pleasant Country Club.
 Friends and family are cordially invited to attend.

 Dear Editor, Have you ever felt like you were given the opportunity of a lifetime?
 This past summer I was given the chance to go on a mission trip with Teen Mania Ministries to the inner city of Los Angeles.
 Not knowing what was in store I packed my bags and began my journey.
-After our training we found ourselves on an airplane, littel did LA know, we were about to make our mark.
-Our days there were a time of spiritual growth.
-It was awesome.
-Another impact-We went to the streets daily doing ing experience I had was during drama and witnessing.
-Each night the last service we held.
-During we held youth rallies in near by the alter call all the missionaries were given the opportunity of working with LA's internaional dividuals at the meetings and a world. woman came to the alter one particular night, as I began to pray for you. her she became very broken and cried with deep emotion.
-She had come to give her life back to Christ.
+After our training we littel did LA know, we were about towns at supporting churches.
+We found their way to the front to